Creating a Charlotte Region Zoning Atlas

 The Charlotte Region Zoning Atlas will help us understand how zoning affects patterns of development across the Charlotte region.
 Researchers will be able to make use of the data to evaluate how different zoning classifications are connected to important outcomes related to opportunity, efficiency, prosperity, equity, and sustainability.

 The project will be an important contribution to the University’s significant and ongoing community-engaged scholarship.
-“The Charlotte Region Zoning Atlas complements our efforts to serve the Charlotte region,” notes Dr. Lori Thomas, Executive Director of the Charlotte Urban Institute and the Charlotte Regional Data Trust.
+“The Charlotte Region Zoning Atlas complements our efforts to serve the Charlotte region,” notes Dr. Lori Thomas, executive director of the Charlotte Urban Institute and the Charlotte Regional Data Trust.
 “Like the Quality of Life Explorer and the Charlotte Regional Data Trust, this will be available for the community and the university.
 The Zoning Atlas data will be a powerful tool to combine with our other data resources, research, and policy analysis to help us identify ways we can ensure that the Charlotte region’s prosperity is shared by all its residents.”

 Next Steps